Vasyl78/about_me/README.md

 * Test task for "Ruby Summer Course" [Bus Tickets](https://github.com/Vasyl78/busticket) *
-  1 month worked in team on a project (course pivorak) ⋅⋅⋅Developed frond-end and back-end parts.
-Used: Ruby, Slim, scss and bootstrap⋅⋅ ⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).
+  1 month worked in team on a project (course pivorak) Developed frond-end and back-end parts.
+Used: Ruby, Slim, scss and bootstrap

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 ## Education and courses
 *